-Innovators are risk takers; they are willing to pay monetary and social costs even when the new products they adopt fail.
-They tend to use other innovators outside of their own groups as a reference group and use a variety of sources (e.g., sales peo- ple, media, professional sources) to learn about new products.
+Innovators are risk-takers; they are willing to pay monetary and social costs even when the new products they adopt fail.
+They tend to use other innovators outside of their groups as a reference group and use a variety of sources (e.g., salespeople, media, professional sources) to learn about new products.
 They are generally more educated and socially mobile than their peers.

 Early adopters are opinion leaders in their local reference groups.
 After gathering information from advertising, professional sources, and interpersonal sources such as innovators, they adopt an innovation and then provide word-of-mouth to others.

-Early majority consumers are cautious about innovations and they adopt new prod- ucts only after innovators and early adopters.
-Consumers in this group are generally older, less well-educated, and less social mobile than the previous two groups.
-They obtain information about new products mainly through interpersonal communica- tions.
+Early majority consumers are cautious about innovations, and they adopt new products only after innovators and early adopters.
+Consumers in this group are generally older, less well-educated, and less socially mobile than the previous two groups.
+They obtain information about new products mainly through interpersonal communications.

 Late majority members are skeptical about innovations.
 They adopt innovations as a response to social pressure rather than based on their positive attitude toward an innovation.
 This class of adopters is usually older and has lower social status and social mobility.